carpentries/community-engagement/glossary.md

 #### Instructor Trainer Training

-training in how to teach Instructor Training; a necessary step to complete Trainer checkout and certification
+training in how to teach Instructor Training; a necessary step to complete Instructor Trainer checkout and certification

 #### Training